antongolub/misc/packages/topoconfig/README.md

 }
 ```

 Meanwhile, the formats evolved (JSON, JSON5, YAML), config entry points were constantly changing.
-These fluctuations, fortunately, can be covered by tools like a [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig).
+These fluctuations, fortunately, were covered by tools like the [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig).
 ```js
 [
   'package.json',